microsoft/pxt-arcade/docs/courses/csintro3/about/start.md

 If you have completed the first two courses in this series, then you are in the right place.
 The [Introduction section](/courses/csintro3/intro) is the first section of this course.

-If you have experience with other MakeCode editors or programming in general, the ``Game Design Concepts`` tutorials on the [home page](/) describe a number of concepts and blocks that are unique to game development.
+If you have experience with other MakeCode editors or programming in general, the [Game Design Concepts](/concepts) tutorials describe a number of concepts and blocks that are unique to game development.

 The following tutorials may also be useful in learning about concepts that you might not have seen elsewhere: